Jun-Zhang-Data/Sentiment-analysis-of-movie-reviews-in-Chinese/README.md

 # Sentiment-analysis-of-movie-reviews-in-Chinese
+##### Installation
+Code can be run with Google Colab.
+Upload this repository to a folder named 'ML_Colab' in your Google drive.
+In the 'Data' folder, upload the data from the following [link](https://drive.google.com/file/d/102O0uHfhwE3wH2FRbFl60RAOl-OxiHRk/view?usp=sharing).

 ##### The Prepared Datasets
 <p align="justify">
 The data is collected from Douban Movie Short Comments Dataset V2 on Kaggle (Utmhikari, 2018).
 The data now has comments as the input and ratings from 1 to 5 are the labels.
 White space, punctuations, numbers, English alphabets, and stopwords are also removed from the text.
 Text is tokenized.
 Most of the comments are paired with ratings from 3 to 5, with ratings of 4 has the highest number, followed by ratings of 5 and ratings of 3.
 On the other hand, the ratings of 1 and 2 are much smaller in number, with less than 400,000 in total.
 The number of ratings of 3 is around 480,000.
 Ratings of 4 and 5 have around 1.2 million in total.